Edward Selzer: Personal life

 The son of German Jewish immigrants, Selzer was raised in New York City with his brother, then enlisted and served in the US Navy where he fought as a Golden Gloves boxer.
 He won a boxing exhibition for the Navy and was awarded with a weekend pass.
 While out on leave, he met a New York chorus girl named Laura Cohen; he later married her in 1927 and relocated to Los Angeles where they raised two children; Phyllis and Robert.

 Career at Warner Bros.

 Early career

-In 1930, Lewis Warner persuaded Selzer to join Warner Bros. to work on Robert Ripley's "Believe It or Not" series and to start an animation unit.
+In 1930, Lewis Warner (son of Harry Warner) persuaded Selzer to join Warner Bros. to work on Robert Ripley's "Believe It or Not" series and to start an animation unit.
 Due to The Great Depression, he had no other choice but to take the job.
 He was also on an around-the-world tour with Ripley on Believe it or Not.
 In late 1933 he was named Director of Publicity at Warners and from 1937 to 1944, he served as the head of the trailer and title departments.